-As a product manager, you need to have a clearly defined GTM strategy that delivers your unique value proposition to customers.
+As a revenue leader, you need to have a clearly defined GTM strategy that delivers your unique value proposition to customers.
 Your GTM is all about getting your audience to see what you see in your product.
 It’s a plan that details how an organisation can engage with customers to drive sales and gain a competitive advantage.

 Essentially, you’re aligning your marketing, sales, and product goals under one umbrella.
 Within a B2B context, this is a crucial step as you’re trying to sell your product to people who, for the most part, already know what they’re looking for or what the competition looks like.